-Students must make a special effort to maintain a reasoned, logical argument that focuses on the research question.
+Students must make a particular effort to maintain a reasoned, logical argument that focuses on the research question.
 Essays that attempt to deal with a large number of variables are unlikely to be focused and coherent.
-A clear and logical argument can be achieved by making repeated reference to the research question and to the hypotheses derived from it.
+A clear and logical argument can be achieved by making repeated reference to the research question.

-An assessment of the extent to which the hypotheses are supported, or the question is answered, by the data or information accessed should form part of the argument.
-The stated conclusion(s) must be based on, and consistent with, the research presented in the essay.
-Biological research often reveals unexpected outcomes and these should be pointed out.
+An assessment of the extent to which the question is answered, either by the data or by information accessed, should form part of the argument.

+The stated conclusion(s) must be based on and be consistent with the research presented in the essay.

-The original research question may not be fully answered by the investigation.
-In these cases, the student may point out unresolved issues and may make suggestions as to how these might be further investigated.
+The original research question need not be fully answered by the investigation.
+In these cases, the student should point out unresolved issues and make suggestions as to how these might be further investigated.